mirasmitty/Project_Zillow/README.md

             * <samp>Because R-squared values range from 0 to 1, where 1 indicates a perfect fit, a score of 0.9995553744147414 indicates that the model explains approximately 99.96% of the variance in the target variable.</samp>
             * <samp>A very small (MSE) mean squared error (1.3095197551880405e-08) indicates that, on average, the model's predictions are very close to the actual values.</samp>
             * <samp>The standard deviation is a measure of the amount of variation in a set of values.
 In this context, it's associated with the residuals (the difference between predicted and actual values).
 A smaller standard deviation (0.005426987263266367) indicates less variability in the residuals.</samp>
-* <ins>Summary</ins>: RFR Model appears to be performing exceptionally well, with high accuracy and precision in predicting the target variable.
+* <ins>RFR Summary</ins>: RFR Model appears to be performing exceptionally well, with high accuracy and precision in predicting the target variable.

 9. We then used the `GradientBoostingRegressor` function from the scikit-learn library and the relevant metrics for GBR Model are as follows: